sciZer0/7/v/README.md

 At the start, on the Vote blockchain, the blockchain code is close to code of programs inside the Solana blockchain.

-As an element of a Creator Donation Culture, we establish a new fete day -- Creator Thanksgiving Day -- on December 30th where people around the world may give their credits (thanks) to the most useful in-their-opinion creators through direct donations of tokens.
+As an element of a Creator Donation Culture, we establish a new fete day -- Creator Thanksgiving Day -- on December 30th where people around the world may give their credits (thanks) to the most useful in-their-opinion creators of ideas and code through direct donations of tokens.

 There may (will inevitably) be people who are searching for the creators eligible for donations and forming the lists.